 In this case, I must suggest seeking alternative directory listings before signing up with LawInfo.
 Better value can be found with other directories that include explicit, followed links in the profile.

-Most lawyers and law firms have a set budget they’d like to spend on marketing.
+Most lawyers and law firms have a set budget they’d like to spend on marketing and SEO.
 As a marketer, your job is to use that spend in the most effective way possible.
 If a directory listing cost the same as two with similar DRs and DAs and has no real SEO value, then the option must be to pass.